-The following interim management's discussion and analysis ("MD&A" or "Report") of Alto Ventures Ltd. ("Alto" or "the Company") has been prepared as of May 21, 2015 (the "Report Date").
-This MD&A should be read in conjunction with the Company's interim condensed financial statements and the notes thereto for the nine-month period ended March 31, 2015, which have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") and in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting as issued by the International Standards Board, and with the Company's audited financial statements and notes thereto for the year ended June 30, 2014 (collectively, the "Financial Statements").
+The following interim management's discussion and analysis ("MD&A" or "Report") of Alto Ventures Ltd. ("Alto" or "the Company") has been prepared as of November 5, 2015 (the "Report Date").
+This MD&A should be read in conjunction with the Company's interim condensed financial statements for the three months ended September 30, 2015 and the notes thereto, and the financial statements and the notes thereto for the year ended June 30, 2015, which have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") (collectively, the "Financial Statements").
 The Financial Statements have been prepared using the accrual basis of accounting except for cash flow information.

 Management is responsible for the preparation and integrity of the financial statements, including the maintenance of appropriate information systems, procedures and internal controls.
-Management is also responsible for ensuring that information disclosed externally, including the financial statements and Management Discussion and Analysis ("MD&A"), is complete and reliable.
+Management is also responsible for ensuring that information disclosed externally, including the financial statements and MD&A, is complete and reliable.